Press your buttons and land on one of these great prizes. But don’t land on Lizzie Borden, she’ll put an axe to all your winnings!

 “He’s dead.
 His new wife was just as abusive, I hear she has an extra room.
 Why don’t you call her up?
 I am sure she would like the company.
 She’ll probably ask all kinds of questions about me!
 Go up to Chicago and spend a month or two to see what it’s like.
 Just call her after I leave.”

 “No need to go overboard with your remarks.
 They are entitled to their beliefs as well.
-Everyone should be able to practice their faith without fear or judgement.
-As a person with a demon latched onto her body at the age of two that never leaves me alone, I understand fear and misunderstanding.
+As a person with a daemon latched onto her body at the age of two that never leaves me alone, I understand fear and misunderstanding.
 I’ve been judged for my demeanor and nosey words my entire childhood but I still care and help others.
 I define me not other people.”

-Rightfully livid, Sybil Kibble walks back to her home, and eats her last dog bone; much tastier than the word-salad her neighbor had spit out.
+Livid, Sybil Kibble stomps back to her home, and eats her last dog bone; much tastier than the word-salad her neighbor had spit out.
+Meanwhile, PJ hops on a bus to find more people to annoy:

 “I’ll tell the mayor,” Dorian James deadpans, making a cheeky grin while adoring his boyfriend Ant’s half-sleeve.